SAT 2 Biology

 The Information Hub for SAT Biology Test

-The SAT 2 Biology test syllabus includes the Biology topics that are taught in the American high school Biology course.
-The SAT 2 Biology test is also known as the SAT 2 Biology E/M test.
-The SAT 2 Biology E tests the additional topics of Ecology and Evolution whereas the SAT 2 Biology M tests the topics of Molecular Biology and Evolution.
+The Biology test syllabus of SAT 2 includes the Biology topics that are taught in the American high school Biology course.
+It is also known as the Biology E/M test of SAT 2.
+The Biology E tests the additional topics of Ecology and Evolution whereas the Biology M tests the topics of Molecular Biology and Evolution.
 You can opt for either the E or the M set of questions but not both.

 Subject Area Distribution

-Although there is no set format for SAT 2 Biology, a pattern of questions is evident.
+Although there is no set format for Biology test, a pattern of questions is evident.
 The test is an assessment of your knowledge of Biology and the questions are framed in different ways to test your knowledge.
 The following are some of the types of questions asked in the test:

 - Classification Questions: Classification questions have a set of answers followed by statements linked to the answers.
 The answers are usually key words and the statements describe the key words and test your understanding of concepts.
 Thus, you generally need to be well versed in a topic to be able to answer such questions because the answers and statements are very closely related.